Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Statement of Results

 \subsection{Structure of the paper}

 The paper is structured as follows.
-The remainder of this section discussed connections of our work to the literature.
+The remainder of this section discusses connections of the results to the literature.
 In Section \ref{sec-2}, we introduce some objects of frequent use, including the noise $\xi$ and the regularisation.
 In Section \ref{sec-4}, we prove some tightness estimates in the space $\XX$, based on the energy inequality; these are used in Section \ref{sec: exist} to prove Proposition \ref{prop: main existence}.
 In Section \ref{sec-5}, we prove some properties of the rate function $\mathcal{I}$.
 The lower bound of Theorem \ref{thrm: LDP} is proven in Section \ref{sec-6}, and the upper bound is proven in Section \ref{sec-7}.
 Section \ref{sec: energy} relates the large deviations to the energy equality to prove Theorem \ref{thrm: Energy Equality} and Remark \ref{rmk: violations of EI}.
 In Section \ref{sec-9}, we discuss the triviality of large deviations of the local-in-time strong solution as a justification for working with the class of stochastic Leray solutions.
-Finally, Appendix \ref{appendix} gives the proof of Lemma \ref{lemma: exponential calculation ID} as justification for the conditions imposed on the initial data.